The Faust Tapes: Background

 Faust's previous record label was Polydor Germany, and when they complained that Faust's second album Faust So Far (1972) was not commercial enough, the group's producer Uwe Nettelbeck signed the band up with Virgin Records in London.
 Part of the deal between Nettelbeck and Virgin was that he would give Virgin "for nothing" the tapes he had of the music Faust had been working on since So Far, and that Virgin would release a record at as low a price as possible.

 The result was The Faust Tapes, a full-length album, which sold at 49 pence, the price of a 7" single at the time.
 As a result, this gave Faust, who were relatively unknown, a massive audience as the album sold over 60,000 copies.
 The album also reached number 12 in the charts, but was later redacted its spot on the grounds of the cover price.
 The sales of the album put Virgin at a £2,000 loss.

-Legacy
+Critical reception

-In 1998 The Wire placed The Faust Tapes in their (unnumbered) list "One Hundred Records That Set the World on Fire (While No One Was Listening)", where the writers said it "showcases the art of sonic collage at its best".
+In 1998, The Wire placed The Faust Tapes in their (unnumbered) list "One Hundred Records That Set the World on Fire (While No One Was Listening)", where the writers said it "showcases the art of sonic collage at its best".